 Whether you’re trying to streamline your existing content development approach, or start from scratch, here’s four major ways to make the process a lot easier:

-To optimize your content development process, you have to be able to articulate what exactly you want your content to do.
+To optimize your content development process, you must be able to articulate exactly what you want your content to do.
 There’s so much more than brand awareness to gain from good content.
 Are you trying to generate qualified leads?
 Improve thought leadership?
-Increase brand awareness?
-Educate your audience?
-Entertain them?
-Or boost your rankings in search?
+Boost your rankings in search?

-Apply the same idea to content development: Along the way, pick up ideas and make a collection.
-Keep your customer’s pain points in mind.
+Have research and ideation time built into your regular development process so that you can keep the inspiration flowing.
+Have your customer’s pain points in mind.
 Ask coworkers for input.
-Read the news in your niche and collect op-ed articles with which you can craft counter pieces.
+Read the news in your niche and collect op-eds you can use to create counter pieces.
 Tap into your sales team and ask them for common questions from clients.

-For companies with larger teams or a network of out-of-house freelancers, that could mean investment in more robust collaboration and project management software such as Airtable or Trello, both of which keep tabs on projects, grouped by deadline or other categories.
-This kind of software is also great for collaborating with multiple team members.
-They often provide message boards and instant message systems for easy communication and idea-swapping.
+For companies with larger teams or a network of out-of-house freelancers, that could mean investment in more robust collaboration and project management software that can help keep projects organized and team members on task..
 And, of course, they track assignments and timelines in one neat and tidy place, which makes it easy to spot bottlenecks or projects falling through cracks.
 Collaboration tools that use message boards and instant message systems for easy communication and idea-swapping can also help spur on impromptu brainstorming sessions — especially useful in a remote work environment.